 Compiled by Katharine Hansen, Ph.D.

-Informational Interviews are a wonderful networking tool, as well as for learning more about careers in which you are interested.
+Informational Interviews are a wonderful way to network; they’re also great for learning more about careers in which you are interested.

 Here are questions to consider asking entrepreneurs when you interview them: